-The Flatfile Command Line Interface (CLI) provides a comprehensive set of tools to develop, deploy, and manage Listeners in your Flatfile environment.
+The Flatfile Command Line Interface (CLI) provides tools to develop, deploy, and manage Listeners in your Flatfile environment.

 Installation